 Even in this modern age, medicine is changing all the time.
-Developments, like the ones mentioned in this article on https://www.theguardian.com, are forever helping us overcome illnesses which were once considered untreatable.
+Developments, like the ones mentioned in this article on are forever helping us overcome illnesses that were once considered untreatable.

 What’s more, new treatment options are improving methods which could already change lives.
 Scientists are forever looking for ways to reduce adverse side effects or end unnecessary pain.
 By studying diseases and data, they expand their knowledge of said diseases, and thus their ability to treat them.